Mid-Year Climbing Safety Standards Updates

 • during poor air quality days.

 With good control of asthma and a warm up period, most students with asthma will not have trouble being physically active.
 If a student experiences exercise-induced asthma symptoms, the reliever inhaler should be used to reverse or relieve the symptoms.
 Students who repeatedly experience exercise-induced symptoms should talk to their doctor for treatment strategies to allow for full participation.
 For some students, their doctor will advise them to take the reliever inhaler 10-15 minutes before starting the physical activity.
-For students identified with asthma, the teacher must review the student’s asthma Plan of Care for specific information to support the student’s full participation and/or have a conversation with the student’s parent/guardian to learn about the student’s asthma.
+For students identified with asthma, the Teacher must review the student’s asthma Plan of Care for specific information to support the student’s full participation and/or have a conversation with the student’s parent/guardian to learn about the student’s asthma.